 Along with the animated astronaut, robot creatures are also incredibly popular due to the countless opportunities they offer in terms of design concept.
 As we’re increasingly merging with technology, artificial intelligence will play an important role in our future lives.
+If you plan to integrate AI in your business growth or even design strategy, make sure to use the right image annotation methods so that your AI model can learn the data accurately.
 So, it’s never too late to design your own unique robot character and bring it to life with SVGator’s animation toolset.

 Astronomy animations make a stellar design